Module Catalogue 2025/26

 Description Semester When Set Percentage Comment

-Written exercise2A100Personal Action Plan and evaluation (approx. 3500 words)
+Written exercise2A75Personal Action Plan and evaluation (approx. 2500 words)

 Assessment Rationale And Relationship

-In this module students are looking at their individual skills, knowledge and expertise within the context of freelancing within the media and communications sector.
+In this module students are looking at their individual skills, knowledge and expertise within the context of freelancing and collaborative working within the media and communications sector.
+(K1-K6 and S1-S3)

-The Action Plan and individual evaluation aims to outline students' vision of where they want to be as a freelancer and how they plan to make that happen, with a reflection which demonstrates their understanding of key knowledge outcomes.
+The Personal Action Plan aims to outline students' vision of where they want to be as a freelancer and how they plan to make that happen, with an evaluation which demonstrates their understanding of key knowledge outcomes.
+The reflective blog will be written by students weekly (approx. 100 words per week) to demonstrate their understanding built up as the module progresses.(S3)

 Timetable